In-depth reviews

 Advertisement

-The latest Peugeot 208 is only offered as a five-door hatchback with no three-door versions available.
-Space inside is no better than adequate, and those at six-foot or over will definitely feel a little snug in the back.
+The latest Peugeot 208 is offered exclusively as a five-door hatchback; no three-door versions are available, as you’ll find with the MINI Cooper.
+Space inside the 208 is adequate, and those six feet or over will feel a little snug in the back.

-Peugeot's i-Cockpit set-up, which features the dials set high on the dashboard, is also a problem.
-The wheel has to be set low, otherwise the rim obscures the dials, and if you're tall, that can place the wheel virtually in your lap, making for an awkward driving position.
+Then there’s the Peugeot i-Cockpit driving position, which features the dials set high on the dashboard, and a small steering wheel you need to look over to see those dials.
+The wheel must be set low; otherwise, the rim obscures important driving information, such as the speed you’re going.
+If you're tall, that can place the wheel virtually in your lap, making for an awkward driving position.
 Some people won't have a problem, but others might, so it's well worth trying before you buy.

 As we’ve said, Peugeot only offers the 208 as a five-door model – it’s 4,055mm long, 1,745mm wide and 1,430mm tall.
-These are reasonably compact dimensions, but they come at a cost.
-The Peugeot 208’s closest rival is arguably the Renault Clio and it incorporates a longer wheelbase, which provides more interior space for the driver and passengers.
+These are reasonably compact dimensions, and they come at a cost.
+The Peugeot 208’s closest rival, the Renault Clio, incorporates a longer wheelbase that provides more interior space for the driver and (in particular) rear passengers.

-The 208’s CMP architecture clearly isn’t as well packaged as the Renault Clio’s platform.
-The 208 feels more cramped in the rear and there’s not as much legroom.
-Even accessing the rear isn’t as easy as it could be.
-The rear seats fold in a 60:40 configuration if required, and every model comes with two seats of ISOFIX mounting points in the back.
+The 208’s CMP architecture isn’t as well packaged as the Renault Clio’s platform, because it feels more cramped in the rear, and there’s not as much legroom.
+Accessing the rear isn’t as easy as it could be, with a small opening being particularly awkward for anyone putting a child into their car seat.
+The rear seats fold in a 60:40 configuration if required, and every model comes with two ISOFIX mounting points provided on the outer positions.

 Most Popular